DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Kai only responded with one big shrug to Jeanne's serious response.
 He thought back on how many times he had exchanges like that back in the true world.
-Still, her firm character remaining unchanged like that, gave him a strange feeling of relief.
+Still, like this her firm character remained unchanged, which gave him a strange feeling of relief.

-"Should be fine still.
-Only five more minutes." _TL TODO:_ re-check `まだ平気よね。じゃああと五分だけ`
+"We should be fine, right?.
+Just five more minutes."

 "Mm?"